 A small business center soon developed to serve the mining locations; in 1908 this consisted of two grocery stores, two hotels, a livery stable, a saloon, a shoemaker's shop, and a post office established that year.
 Two plats of 40 acre tracts near this business center were registered, one in 1908 and a second, by the Caspian Realty Company, 1909.
 The first plat was variously referred to as Palatka, Spring Valley, or old Caspian, and the second plat was known as new Caspian; however, by 1913, the entire settlement took the name of Caspian, after the most productive mine in the area.

 By 1917, the population of Caspian had reached 1,860.
 Agitation for the formation of a separate village government resulted in Caspian being incorporated as a village on April 8, 1918.
-A variety of municipal improvement was soon inaugurated, including the installation of a village water system in 1919, the construction of a village hall in 1923, and the completion of a village sewer system in 1926.
+A variety of municipal improvements were soon inaugurated, including the installation of a village water system in 1919, the construction of a village hall in 1923, and the completion of a village sewer system in 1926.
 City incorporation took place on April 8, 1950.

 The ethnic background of Caspian has always been predominately Italian: the first settlers in the area were the Fedrizzis and Tessadri, and these were followed by a number of other Italian families.
 The strength of the Italian cultural heritage is evident by the proportionately large fraternal order of the Duca Degli Abruzzi, founded in 1909.
 However, a variety of other ethnic and cultural groups are represented in the community, including Croatians, Finns, Poles, and more than a dozen other nationalities.
 In spite of this broad ethnic make-up, Caspian is a cohesive settlement, whose citizens have developed a strong sense of community.
 This has been encouraged in part by the thriving shortly before 1920, and still active today.